Table of Contents

 Some considerations include:

-- Objectives or goals.
 These might include buying a home, funding retirement, paying off debt, or sending a child to college.

-- Risk tolerance.
 An investor’s tolerance for risk is the degree to which you can absorb financial outcomes that are different from what you expect.

-- Time horizon.
 Time horizon is how long you plan to hold an investment before selling.
 It can be connected to risk tolerance.
 Investors with a shorter time horizon may have a lower risk tolerance, whereas those with a longer time horizon might be willing to tolerate price fluctuations in the short-term in exchange for the chance of higher future gains.

-- Types of investment accounts.
 Investors may be able to use a regular brokerage account or a tax-advantaged account, depending on what they plan on using their invested capital and gains for.
 Understanding the tax implications of different accounts and investments can be important for maximizing gains.

-- Fees.
 Investing fees can eat into returns.
 These could include fees for managers who make decisions on behalf of investors or manage a pooled investment vehicle like a mutual fund or exchange-traded fund (ETF).
 Some investment accounts also charge fees for buying or selling securities.

 Additionally, investors can choose from a variety of investment types.